mblockelet/opentezos/docs/archetype/events/dappexample.md

 ## Bulb contract

-The build is designed as a simplistic state machine with *On* and *Off* states.
+The bulb is switched on/off by receiving events from the bulb contract.
+The contract is designed as a simplistic state machine with *On* and *Off* states.
 Two events `SwitchedOn` and `SwitchedOff` are defined and emitted respectively by `switchOn` and `switchOff` entrypoints:

 ```archetype
 archetype bulb